-If you have a child who is eligible for a free or reduced lunch program at school, you can get discounted Internet service ($9.95 per month) from Comcast, along with a discounted netbook for $149.99 through a program called “Internet Essentials“.
+If you have a child who is eligible for a free or reduced lunch program at school, you can get discounted Internet service ($9.95 per month + tax) from Comcast, along with free wifi, and a discounted netbook for $149.99 through a program called “Internet Essentials“.

 In order for a household to be eligible for Internet Essentials, it must meet each of the four following criteria:

-- Has not subscribed to Comcast Internet service within the last 90 days
+- Have not had Xfinity Internet within the last 90 days (unless enrolled in ACP with Xfinity)

-So, if you meet the above criteria, $9.95 per month Internet is yours for the taking.
-If you weren’t aware of the free or reduced lunch program, you are eligible for reduced (and hence, the discounted internet service) via the following income eligibility chart:
+So, if you meet the above criteria, $9.95 per month Internet is yours for the taking (and with the FCC’s new federal monthly internet subsidy, it could be free, for a limited time).
+If you weren’t aware of the free or reduced lunch program, the reduced (and hence, the discounted internet service) are highlighted via these guidelines.

 Their slowest internet speeds at a price that likely is still above their cost to give you service while they relentlessly try to sell low income households (with kids) overpriced cable and digital voice service?
 Not to mention, the program was required by the FCC as part of their NBC Universal agreement.
 Mashable explains,